sensor-dream/APIVOF/guidelines/list-info/b-packs-in-system-fedora-34.md

 <summary>brltty</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Braille display driver for Linux/Unix
+Short desc    : Braille display driver for Linux/Unix
 URL          : http://brltty.app/
-Лицензия     : LGPLv2+
+License      : LGPLv2+
-Описание     : BRLTTY is a background process (daemon) which provides
+Descript     : BRLTTY is a background process (daemon) which provides
              : access to the Linux/Unix console (when in text mode)
              : for a blind person using a refreshable braille display.
              : It drives the braille display and provides complete